 Get all the facts about the company and the offensive policy or action.

-Search the internet for information about the company
+Search the Internet for information about the company.

 Ask other activists and campaign groups if they know anything interesting and relevant, maybe they’ll back your call.

-Ask ex-employees to “spill the beans”
+Ask ex-employees to “spill the beans”.

 Write to the company to voice your grievance.
 And ask to meet with them.

 Indicate that if the policy or action is not changed, you intend to initiate a consumer boycott.
-Some organizers attempt to negotiate with the company first and use a boycott strategy only if negotiations fail to bring about the desired changes.
+Some organisers attempt to negotiate with the company first and use a boycott strategy only if negotiations fail to bring about the desired changes.